The Aims Of The World Budgerigar Organisation

 Some of the WBO achievements so far can be summarised as follows:

-Formulated a 40-page Colour Standards for all world-wide recognised varieties
+· Produced a 40-page Colour Standard for all recognised varieties worldwide

-Developed an International Show Cage with technical drawings and specifications
+· Developed an International Show Cage with technical drawings and specifications adopted by all member countries

-Issue four rosettes every year for National shows to each member country/society
+· Four WBO rosettes awarded every year at National shows to each member country/society

-Formulated an international Ring Colour Sequence and Specification
+· Established an international Ring Colour Sequence and Specification adopted by all member countries

-Formulated a Colour Guide for Rings and Budgerigars using the Pantone Colour Codes
+· Formulated a Colour Guide for Rings and Budgerigars using the Pantone Colour Codes adopted by all member countries

-Obtain and circulate Research articles from International Avian Vets & Scientists to member countries
+· Obtain and circulate Research articles from International Avian Vets and Scientists to member countries

-Created the WBO Gould Award commencing in 2011 to be awarded for Meritorious Services to the World of Budgerigars
+· Introduced the WBO Gould Award commencing in 2011, awarded annually for Meritorious Services to the World of Budgerigars

 At each meeting of the WBO there is a wonderful exchange of ideas whereby best practice, judging methods, how to become a judge, problem areas, ideas that are successful in other countries are discussed for member countries to pick up and implement if they so wish.